-- 1. Letter from employer verifying minimum of one (1) year full-time work experience as an EMT-B in a pre-hospital setting, i.e., ambulance or two (2) years as a firefighter or lifeguard.
-Full-time means a minimum of 10 24-hour shifts per month (2,880 hours), or 15 12-hour shifts per month (2,160 hours).
-Those working other shifts must have at least 2,100 hours.
-(Double for firefighters and lifeguards.) - 2.
-A score of 70% or higher on the online FISDAP EMT knowledge verification test to be scheduled in June.
+- 1. Letter from employer verifying the equivalent of a minimum of 6 months full-time work experience as a licensed EMT-B. - 2.
+A score of 70% or higher on the online FISDAP Paramedic Entrance exam to be scheduled in June.
 Details to follow in May.
-Cost will be \$24. - 3.
-A score of 80% or higher on a math quiz (the above noted math/metric system test). - 4.
+(Provided at no charge to applicants.) - 3.
+A score of 80% or higher on a math quiz.
+We are no longer requiring this test.
+Math scores will come from the FISDAP Paramedic Entrance exam. - 4.
 ICS 100, 200, 700, 800: Submit a copy of the individual course completion record documenting successful completion of each of the courses within the past five (5) years of the start-date for the upcoming paramedic class.
 (Aug.
-2013) The classes are free and can be completed online through the FEMA training website.
+2014) The classes are free and can be completed online through the FEMA training website.